JulianCataldo/paper-cms/README.md

 > The type hierarchy presented on this site is not intended to be a 'global ontology' of the world.

-It can be a great starting point, with commonly used taxonomies / relationships.
+While true, it provides a great starting point with commonly used taxonomies and entities relationships.
 Schema.org is shining for content-driven web sites where SEO is crucial (but that's just an excuse).
 While still in its infancy, JSON/LD is already bringing [HATEOS](https://en.wikipedia.org/wiki/HATEOAS) concepts into real-life applications, step-by-step, organically.
-Feature-rich widgets will democratize and data crawling between third-parties is becoming more insightful.
+Regardless, feature-rich widgets are democratizing, and data crawling between third-parties is becoming more insightful.

 ## OpenAPI 3 UI (Swagger)